 A satisfied client wants to give referrals.
 So, if the remodeling contractor you’re considering has a high percentage of referral business, it is a strong indication that you would be in good hands—working with a firm that focuses on customer satisfaction.

 Licensing laws vary by state, so check requirements and verify contractor licensing requirements before hiring.
-In the Tippecanoe county Indiana area the only contractors that are required to be licensed are plumbing and electrical contractors.
+In Tippecanoe County, the only contractors that are required to be licensed are plumbing and electrical contractors.

 Bonding protects you if a remodeling contractor fails to complete a job, doesn’t pay for permits, or fails to meet other financial obligations, such as paying for suppliers or subcontractors or covering damage that workers may cause to your property.
 Any contractor who is bonded will be held financially responsible for completing your project.